Blackboard (Faculty) - Turnitin Assignments: Access and Grade Student Submissions

 Quick Marks are commonly used comments.

-1. The "Check mark" icon allows you to add a QuickMark.
+- The "lightning bold" icon allows you to add a QuickMark.

 Comments

-The "Talk bubble" allow you to add a written comment to the page.
-This comment will be hidden behind the bubble.
+The "Talk box" allow you to add a written comment to the page.

-1. Click on the bubble.
+- Click on the Comment icon.
 The comments window opens.

 Rubric